 - Anecdotes and Jokes

-In 2004 CE, the Aarne-Thompson index was revised by folklorist Hans-Jorg Uther who expanded the branches of the index to delineate the categories further and expanded the definition of “medieval folklore” to include cultures beyond Europe.
+In 2004, the Aarne-Thompson index was revised by folklorist Hans-Jorg Uther who expanded the branches of the index to delineate the categories further and expanded the definition of “medieval folklore” to include cultures beyond Europe.
 Today, the Aarne-Thompson-Uther index (ATU) categorizes folktales into seven distinct groups:

 - Animal Tales